durgasury/sm-domain-migration/README.md

 # SageMaker Studio Domain Migration Tool

-A comprehensive Python-based tool for migrating AWS SageMaker Studio domains between AWS Organizations.
+A comprehensive Python-based tool for migrating Amazon SageMaker Studio domains between AWS Organizations.
 This tool automates the process of capturing domain configurations, backing up user data, recreating the domain in a new organizational context, and restoring all data and configurations.

 ## Table of Contents